-Meanwhile, Green Tea and Oolong remain the most popular types of tea amongst tea drinkers in China.
-However, in recent years the interest in handmade and more traditionally made Red Tea has seen a resurgence in China, Taiwan and elsewhere, resulting in a wider availability of handmade Red Teas from China and Taiwan (including the Sun Moon Lake Red Tea we mailed in May).
-For this and other reasons, the characteristics that Red Tea drinkers in China and Taiwan prefer tend to be different from the typical tea drinker in the West.
+Meanwhile, green tea and oolong remain the most popular types of tea amongst tea drinkers in China.
+However, in recent years the interest in handmade and more traditionally made red tea has seen a resurgence in China, Taiwan and elsewhere, resulting in a wider availability of handmade red teas from China and Taiwan (including our Tea of the Month).
+For this and other reasons, the characteristics that red tea drinkers in China and Taiwan prefer tend to be different from the typical tea drinker in the West.
 Instead of looking for a dark color in the infusion or boiled liquor and a bold flavor that can handle milk and sugar, these tea lovers seek out beautifully shaped leaves and infusions that are best savored without any additives.
-Also, while most Red Tea drinkers steep their leaves only once, those opting for more traditionally made Red Teas prefer to let the leaves open up gradually with many short infusions, savoring their tea patience and their inner spirit rather than gulping them from a to-go cup while eating a pastry on the way to the office.
+Also, while most red tea drinkers steep their leaves only once, those opting for more traditionally made red teas prefer to let the leaves open up gradually with many short infusions, savoring their tea patience and their inner spirit rather than gulping them from a to-go cup while eating a pastry on the way to the office.

-Fortunately, this newfound appreciation for more traditional Red Teas is spreading beyond China and Taiwan.
-It is our hope that you will be able to further your own growing appreciation of Red Tea with the Purple Red Tea this month, and to perhaps even spread the love for Red Tea in general.
-But I won't go on about this further just now... that's best left to Kaiya's article this month!
+Fortunately, this newfound appreciation for more traditional red teas is spreading beyond China and Taiwan.
+It is our hope that you will be able to further your own growing appreciation of red tea with this month's Ruby Red, and to perhaps even spread the love for red tea in general.